govau/service-manual/content/content-strategy/understand-content-ecosystem/channel-discovery/section.md

 ### [1]Find out

-It will be useful for you to find out:

  * which channels you currently have or use
  * which channels you no longer use or use less
  * about the connections between channels